Home > Services > e-Invoice System in 2024

 • Providers of services related to admission to multiplex screen cinematograph film exhibitions.

-Documents Covered Under e-Invoicing
+Documents Covered Under e Invoice System

 Taxable Invoices